 Main Street, California: A Guide for Improving Community and Transportation Vitality (2013) reflects California's current manuals and policies that improve multimodal access, livability and sustainability within the transportation system.
-The guide recognizes the overlapping and sometimes competing needs of main of Transportation.
+The guide recognizes the overlapping and sometimes competing needs of main streets.

-The California Highway Design Manual (HDM) (Updated 2015) establishes uniform policies and procedures to carry out highway design functions for the California Department highway design.
-The memo stated that "Publications such as the National Association of City Transportation Officials (NACTO) "Urban Street Design Guide" and "Urban Bikeway Design Guide," ... are resources that Caltrans and local entities can reference when ma king planning and design decisions on the State highway system and local streets and roads."
+The California Highway Design Manual (HDM) (Updated 2015) establishes uniform policies and procedures to carry out highway design functions for the California Department of Transportation.

+The Caltrans Memo: Design

+Flexibility in Multimodal Design

+(2014) encourages flexibility in

+highway design.
+The memo stated

+that "Publications such as the National

+Association of City Transportation

+Officials (NACTO) "Urban Street Design

+Guide" and "Urban Bikeway Design

+Guide," ... are resources that Caltrans

+and local entities can reference when

+ma king planning and design decisions

+on the State highway system and local

+streets and roads."